hongshuochen/Geo-DefakeHop/README.md

 }
 ```
 ## Acknowledgment
-This work was supported by the Army Research Labora- tory (ARL) under agreement W911NF2020157.
+This work was supported by the Army Research Laboratory (ARL) under agreement W911NF2020157.
 Computation for the work was supported by the University of Southern California’s Center for High Performance Computing (hpc.usc.edu).